Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 ﻿<a name="HOLTop" />

 # ASP.NET MVC 4 Models and Data Access #

 ---

 <a name="Overview" />
 ## Overview ##

 >**Note:** This Hands-on Lab assumes you have basic knowledge of **ASP.NET MVC**.
-If you have not used **ASP.NET MVC** before, we recommend you to go over **ASP.NET MVC 4 Fundamentals** Hand-on Lab.
+If you have not used **ASP.NET MVC** before, we recommend you to go over **ASP.NET MVC 4 Fundamentals** Hands-on Lab.

-In **ASP.NET MVC Fundamentals** Hand-on Lab, you have been passing hard-coded data from the Controllers to the View templates.
-But in order to build a real web application you might want to use a real database.
+In **ASP.NET MVC Fundamentals** Hands-on Lab, you have been passing hard-coded data from the Controllers to the View templates.
+But, in order to build a real Web application, you might want to use a real database.

-This Hands-on Lab will show you how to use the free SQL Server Express as a database engine in order to store and retrieve the data needed for the Music Store application.
-To accomplish that, you will start with an already created database from which you will create the Entity Data Model for the application.
-Through this lab, you will meet the **Database First** approach and the **Code First** Approach as well.
+This Hands-on Lab will show you how to use a database engine in order to store and retrieve the data needed for the Music Store application.
+To accomplish that, you will start with an existing database and create the Entity Data Model from it.
+Throughout this lab, you will meet the **Database First** approach as well as the **Code First** approach.

-However, you could use a **Model First** approach, by creating the same model using the tools and then generating a database from it.
+However, you can also use the **Model First** approach, create the same model using the tools, and then generate the database from it.

  ![Database First vs. Model First](./images/Database-First-vs.-Model-First.png?raw=true "Database First vs. Model First")

 _Database First vs. Model First_

-After generating the Model, you will make the proper adjustments in the StoreController to provide the Store Views with the data taken from the database instead of hard-coded one.
-You will not need to make any change to the View templates because the StoreController will be returning to the View templates the same ViewModels as before, although this time the data will come from the database.
+After generating the Model, you will make the proper adjustments in the StoreController to provide the Store Views with the data taken from the database, instead of using hard-coded data.
+You will not need to make any change to the View templates because the StoreController will be returning the same ViewModels to the View templates, although this time the data will come from the database.

 **The Code First Approach**

 The Code First approach allows us to define the model from the code without generating classes that are generally coupled with the framework.

-In code first, Model objects are defined with POCOs , "Plain Old CLR Objects".
-POCOs are defined as simple plain classes that have no inheritance and do not implement interfaces.
+In code first, model objects are defined with POCOs , "Plain Old CLR Objects".
+POCOs are simple plain classes that have no inheritance and do not implement interfaces.
 We can automatically generate the database from them, or we can use an existing database and generate the class mapping from the code.

-The benefit of using this approach is that the Model remains independent from the persistence framework (in this case, Entity Framework), as the POCOs classes are not coupled with the mapping framework.
+The benefits of using this approach is that the Model remains independent from the persistence framework (in this case, Entity Framework), as the POCOs classes are not coupled with the mapping framework.

-> **Note:** Although that this Hands-on Lab will cover the use of the free SQL Server Express, the code will also work with the full version of SQL Server.

 This Lab is based on ASP.NET MVC 4.